leighayanid/blink/README.md

-# Local Share App - Nuxt 4 Implementation
+# Hatid - Nuxt 4 Implementation

 A local file sharing web application built with Nuxt 4, WebRTC, and WebSockets for peer-to-peer file transfers on a local network.